AroshaMihiran/Grid-Shell-Form-Finding-Analysis-Suite-A-MATLAB-GUI-Tool/README.md

 Both tools share a unified three-panel interface comprising interactive controls, editable data tables, and real-time 3D visualisation.

 Designed for researchers, engineers, and students working on lightweight timber structures, architectural geometry, and computational structural mechanics.

+Here's the cleaned-up version:

+Getting Started
+Prerequisites

+MATLAB (R2020a or later recommended)
+Optimization Toolbox — the computational backend uses fminunc for potential energy minimisation

+Directory Structure
+All scripts and helper functions must reside in the same parent directory:
+/GridShell_Analysis/
+├── GridShellAnalysisTool.m                      % CAT GUI
+├── GridShellAnalysisTool_FormFindingOnly.m      % FFT GUI
+├── RunGridShellAnalysis.m                       % CAT backend
+├── RunGridShellFormFinding.m                    % FFT backend
+├── gridshell_panels.m
+├── gridshell_panels_loads.m
+└── /FFMS/                                       % Helper functions
+    ├── GetL.m
+    ├── GetNepsZdof.m
+    └── GetPotential.m
+Launching the Tools
+Open MATLAB and set the current folder to GridShell_Analysis.
+Then run either command in the Command Window:
+ToolCommandForm Finding Tool (FFT)GridShellAnalysisTool_FormFindingOnlyCoupled Analysis Tool (CAT)GridShellAnalysisTool The GUI window will open with three panels: controls on the left, data tables in the centre, and 3D visualisation on the right.
+Follow the numbered sections in the controls panel from top to bottom to define your grid shell and run the analysis.